-In an appraisal assignment, a hypothetical condition is used when a property is appraised under a condition that is contrary to what is known by the appraiser to exist on the effective date of the assignment results.
+In an appraisal assignment, a hypothetical condition is used to appraise a property under a condition that is contrary to what is known by the appraiser to exist on the effective date of the assignment results.
 If a hypothetical condition is not properly disclosed in an appraisal report, it could be significantly misleading for the client and intended users.
-Here are some helpful examples.

 When are hypothetical conditions used?

-When appraising a proposed new dwelling with a current effective date, a hypothetical condition is often employed to appraise the dwelling as if it were 100% complete as of the effective date.
-However, in reality, the property is known to be a vacant lot as of the effective date of the appraisal.
+When appraising proposed improvements as of a current effective date, a hypothetical condition may be employed to appraise the improvements as if they were 100% complete as of the effective date.
+Of course, the appraiser knows the improvements are not completed as of the effective date of the appraisal.

 Why is it so important to disclose a hypothetical condition?

-In the case of new construction (Example 1), without a disclosure, a lender client could make a loan on a property that they believe is a large new house, only to find later that it is a vacant lot.
-In the case of environmental contamination (Example 2), a buyer could overpay for the property, based on the mistaken belief that he or she is buying a “clean” property.
+In the case of proposed improvements (Example 1), without clear and appropriate disclosure, a lender could potentially make a loan on a property that they believe is improved with a building, only to find later that it is a vacant lot.
+In the case of environmental contamination (Example 2), a buyer could overpay, or a lender could make an undercollateralized loan, based on the mistaken belief that the property is “clean.”

 USPAP disclosure requirements

 Just as with extraordinary assumptions, USPAP Standards Rule 2-2 requires that hypothetical conditions must be clearly and conspicuously stated.
-Also, USPAP requires a statement that use of the hypothetical condition might have affected the assignment results.
+Also, USPAP requires the appraiser to state that use of the hypothetical condition might have affected the assignment results.

 USPAP provides no roadmap for “clearly and conspicuously.”
-It is prudent to follow the rule of thumb that the disclosure of a hypothetical condition should be made everywhere in the report where the value conclusion appears.
+It is a best practice – but not specifically required by USPAP – that disclosure of a hypothetical condition should be made everywhere in the report where the value conclusion appears.

 Disclosure statement examples